Steve Arveschoug Executive Director

 New Business Recruitment and Outreach

-Allison Corbyn Business Recruitment and Outreach Program Manager
+Allison Corbyn Director of New Business Recruitment

 Allison holds a B.S. in History and Political Science from Rocky Mountain College.
 Allison works directly with business executives and corporate site selection consultants to locate operations in Yellowstone County, providing proposals, incentives and information to help them make informed decisions.
 Corbyn previously worked in BSED’s Community Development department.
 Originally from Fort Collins, Colorado, Allison moved to Montana for the great quality of life and small town feel with metropolitan amenities.